New Residential Construction Outlook 2014

 Loudoun County is a part of the Washington Metropolitan area and it is home to the Washington Dulles International Airport.

 As of 2011, it has the highest median household income for all counties in the United States.
-Fairfax County and Arlington County are second and third, respectively, so there will always be more advanced construction projects for residential communities taking place in that area of Virginia.
+Fairfax County and Arlington County are second and third, respectively, so there will always be more advanced construction projects for residential communities taking place in these areas of Virginia.

 Berkeley County is located in the eastern part of the state, adjacent to the Washington DC area.
 Two major interstate highways run through Berkeley County—I-81 (north/south) and I-70 (east/west), providing good infrastructure for commerce between Maryland, Virginia, and Pennsylvania.

-According to city-data.com, Berkeley County boasts a relatively low cost of living index of 86.3 (100 = national average) as of March 2012.
+Berkeley County boasts a relatively low cost of living index of 86.3 (100 = national average) as of March 2013.

-For the entirety of the Southeast (for the sake of this report, the Southeast is defined as consisting of the following states: Alabama, Florida, Tennessee, Kentucky, Georgia, Virginia, West Virginia, Mississippi, South Carolina and North Carolina), the top ten gross performers across the ten states for the first quarter of 2013 were:
+For the entirety of the Southeast (herein defined as consisting of the following states: Alabama, Florida, Tennessee, Kentucky, Georgia, Virginia, West Virginia, Mississippi, South Carolina and North Carolina), the top ten gross performers for the first quarter of 2014 were:

-Overall, Florida was the single state that spent the most on building permits for the second quarter of 2013.
+Overall, Florida was the single state that spent the most on building permits for the first quarter of 2014.

-*The US Census Bureau defines the Southern states as: Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia. [http://www.census.gov/construction/nrc/definitions/]
+*The US.
+Census Bureau defines the Southern states as: Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia. [http://www.census.gov/construction/nrc/definitions/]

 Carter Machinery is not responsible for errors/omissions in the data provided by the U.S. Census Bureau or any other third party.